sbkashif/gRASPA_job_tracker/README.md

 ## Configuration Options

-See the example configuration file in `examples/config-coremof-clean.yaml` for a reference.
+See the example configuration file in `examples/config-coremof-clean.yaml` for a standard reference, or `examples/config-parameter-matrix.yaml` for parameter matrix configuration.
 The configuration file allows you to specify:
 - **Database Source**: Local path or URL to download the database
-- **Batch Splitting Strategy**: custom\_alphabetical
+- **Batch Splitting Strategy**: custom\_alphabetical, alphabetical, size-based, or random
+- **Parameter Matrix**: Multi-dimensional parameter sweep configuration (optional)
 - **SLURM Settings**: Account, partition, time limits, and other SLURM parameters as per NCSA cluster
 - **Load Dependencies**: Paths to required software dependencies like gRASPA and PACMOF2
-- **Script Paths**: Paths to your custom scripts: partial charge calculation, gRASPA simulaiton, analysis to parse adsorbate loadings
+- **Script Paths**: Paths to your custom scripts: partial charge calculation, gRASPA simulation, analysis to parse adsorbate loadings
 - **Force field and simulation parameters**: Paths to forcefield files and template `simulation.input` file for gRASPA simulations, alongside modifications made to simulation parameters in the current run.

 ## Force field and simulation paramters